 Open day dates in 2016

-You do not need to register for our open days.
-A few events, such as some of those with tutors may require advance booking.
-You can view a sample open day programme here, and use this to plan your day.
-Please note that very busy events may only have places available for students, not for parents or companions as well.
-Parents and others who are unable to attend events in colleges and departments are always welcome to visit the Open Day Information Centre where will be information desks all day, as well as talks in the afternoon.
+Very busy events may only have places available for students, not for parents or companions as well.
+Parents and others who are unable to attend events in colleges and departments are always welcome to visit the Open Day Information Centre where there will be information desks all day, as well as talks in the afternoon.

-Can't make it to open day this time?
+Can't make it to an open day this time?

 Coming to an open day is the best way to find out more about studying at Oxford, but we also offer a range of other events in Oxford and near you, so see our events calendar for details.